Kazooki123/starloexo-bot/README.md

 * Wikipedia search `!wiki {prompt}`
 * Jokes and memes `!memes`
 * Quotes `!quotes`
+* Bard AI chatbot `!chat {prompt}` (Note: For some reason it doesn't fetch the Bard token/cookie so that's why it doesn't respond.
+Well be fixed sooner😶‍🌫️)

 ## Games:
 * Apply for work `!apply` (Well add more options sooner)